Łukasz Garguła

-Łukasz Garguła (/pl/; born 25 February 1981) is a Polish professional footballer who plays as a central midfielder for regional league club Zorza Ochla.
+Łukasz Garguła (/pl/; born 25 February 1981) is a Polish professional footballer who plays as a central midfielder for IV liga Lubusz club Piast Iłowa.

 Club career

 Garguła started his footballing career in Piast Iłowa and played a three seasons for Polar Wrocław.

 GKS Bełchatów signed him in 2002 and in 2005 he managed to ascend with the team to the Ekstraklasa (the premier division in Poland).
 In the 06–07 season the team finished second in the league.

 In 2009, he signed for Wisła Kraków.
 On July 1, 2015, Garguła signed a 1-year contract with Miedz Legnica and an option on a year extension.

 In July 2019, Garguła joined Lechia Zielona Góra.

 International career

 On 2 September 2006, Garguła made his international debut in a match against Finland, a match which Poland lost 1–3 and where he also scored his first and only goal for his country.

 He was called up to participate at Euro 2008 by Leo Beenhakker, however he was the only Polish player, along with Górnik Zabrze defender Michał Pazdan, who did not play in the whole tournament.